DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Upcoming Update Notice

+**Feedback and suggestions are welcome**
+Please send your feedback to my Discord or email directly.

+## Updates

+### 0.1878

+- B3llial will show up in Alleyway during September, you can redeem free items from him
+- with player feedback, we have increased `Ammunition tech parts`, `Ammunition tech parts cluster`, `Military ammunition tech parts` and `Military ammunition tech parts cluster` max sell price on market.
+- with player feedback, `Fragment Extraction`'s `Epic Cache Fragment` drop rate is increassed.
+- Optimization and bug fixes regarding to NPC animation
+- Added new `Neon Elite` donation frame

+- September Event (09/01 to 09/30):
+  - During event top-ups will receive various bonus items

+### 0.1877

+- Added capability to animate NPCs

+### 0.1876

 Epic Equipment Exchange (Subject to change and player feedback):

 - You can exchange 4 Epic Equipments to random amount of `Epic Cache Fragment`s base on random chances, currently set to from lowest 1 `Epic Cache Fragment` to highest 6 `Epic Cache Fragment`s (this is subjected to change base on feedback and testing)